emmyzee45/emmyzee45/README.md

-- 👋 Hi, I’m @emmyzee45 a student of federal university of Agriculture Makurdi, Benue state Nigeria.
-I'm studying computer science.
+- 👋 Hi, I’m Aondohemba Iorolun Emmanuel, currently I'm a Software Engineer in Nigeria, passionate about solving problems with technology and creating different solutions.
 - 👀 I’m interested in working with other developers to increase my knowledge.
-- 🌱 I’m currently learning how to become MERN stack developer.
-- 💞️ I’m looking to collaborate on projects.
+- 💞️ Always looking forward to collaborate on projects.
 - 📫  Reach me on this contact +2347039575074

 <!---